Western Band Association: Historic classes

+Class alignment

+Below is an incomplete table of class alignments based on number of performers.
+Classes were re-aligned in 2021, 2023, and 2024.

+Championship format

-Class champions at the WBA Championships are determined at the conclusion of preliminary competition at championships.
+Class champions are determined at the conclusion of preliminary competition.
 After prelims, the bands then move on to one of two finals competitions: the A/AA/AAA Championship and the AAAA/AAAAA Championship.
 The top three bands from each division move on to their respective championship and the remaining field is filled by the next highest scoring bands.

 The Finals field is composed of: